frankfanslc/go_cloud_orchestration/README.md

 * Kubernetes: for service discovery, configuration and orchestration
 * Consul: for service discovery and configuration
 * Hystrix: for circuit breaking and monitoring
+* Kafka and RabbitMQ: for coordination and communication

 **Note**